 When I got to be 38 weeks along and my OB wanted to schedule an induction for 41 weeks, I knew just where to go for some "real" medical advice: My local mommy list serve, of course!
 I asked, and I read the archives, and it didn't take me long to find plenty of threads amounting to "I learned in my 'natural childbirth' class that you should almost never allow induction" and "my midwife says inducing before 42 weeks increases your chance of c-section" etc. Now there was one comment by a mom saying that she pushed her OB to wait until 42 weeks and it backfired, since by then her baby was too big to deliver vaginally.
 But I discounted her opinion since everybody knows that the size of the baby doesn't matter, duh!

-But seriously, I was completely distraught; did I need to find an OB or switch to a midwife this late in the game?
+But seriously, I was completely distraught; did I need to find a new OB or switch to a midwife this late in the game?
 Would my insurance even cover that??
 It's humorous in retrospect but it was downright miserable at the time.
 Thankfully my (physician) husband was able to research the issue for me... and find that induction at 41 weeks does not increase your chance of c-section like earlier inductions do - and in fact, it's safer than waiting!
 This is presumably because having a macrosomic baby (8 lbs 13 ounces or more) actually does double your chance of a c-section - along with other complications - and your baby is only getting bigger the longer he cooks.
 I never did need that induction, but when my OB told me she was impressed that my macrosomic son came out vaginally (he was 9 lbs 10 oz, 99th/100th percentile head ... and I'm 5'3" and petite; he was delivered with forceps assistance) I secretly thought she was just saying that to pad my ego or something.
 Because at that point, I still knew that "the size of the baby doesn't matter."

 You can click here for a list of 124 peer-reviewed studies on Fetal Macrosomia.
 Or click here for an excellent article by a renowned obstetrician that will probably clear up some other misconceptions you might have, too.
 If you've seen "The Business of Being Born," click here and here.